Joining Analytical Data

 Example Use Cases

-- Create tenant- or customer-specific datasets by joining customer data with transaction history
+- Create tenant- or customer-specific data products by joining customer data with transaction history

-- Build comprehensive, unified datasets for analytics by joining data from multiple sources
+- Build comprehensive, unified AI-ready data products for analytics by joining data from multiple sources

 - Enrich primary datasets with reference data or lookup tables